zenhob/tender_import_scripts/README.md

 # Tender Import Scripts

-This is a repository of scripts for producing [Tender import archives](https://help.tenderapp.com/faqs/setup-installation/importing), for Tender customers who wish to move their discussions from another service.
+This is a repository of code for producing [Tender import archives](https://help.tenderapp.com/faqs/setup-installation/importing), for Tender customers who wish to move their discussions from another service.